jannden/rust-drills/README.md

 The `app` folder contains two groups: `(marketing)` which is the public part of the app and `(user)` which is the private part of the app.

-Authentication is handled by [Clerk](https://clerk.com/) and starts at `/sign-in` for both new and existing users.
-Sign in is done by password-less email link or by using Google or Apple account.
+Authentication is handled by [Clerk](https://clerk.com/) and uses oAuth from Github.
 Users are then redirected to `/sign-up`, where their account is created in our DB or their `lastLogin` is updated.
 Then the users are redirected to `/dashboard`.

-There are four major parts of the app: words, phrases, stories, chats.

 ## OpenAI API